monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 excerpt: According to my calculations, a whopping 97.43% reduction in unit cost of data entry can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model’s behaviour).
 This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.
 ---

-I was doing a few back-of-the-napkin calculations and found a way to express, using numbers, exactly how tremendously cost-effective generative AI can be.

-According to my calculations, a whopping **97.43% reduction in unit cost of data entry** can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model's behaviour).
-This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.
+I was doing a few back-of-the-napkin calculations for some business clients about how cost-effective generative AI could be in their project.
+According to my calculations, a whopping **97.43% reduction in unit cost of data entry** could be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model's behaviour).

-Now obviously this is only going to be true in a select number cases; AI is not yet mature enough to replace every single human job.
-The task that I chose was **Data Classification**, which includes things like Document Classification, Named Entity Recognition (NER), Sentiment Analysis, and Intent Recognition.

-I wanted to share my calculations and make a simple calculator available to folks who are interested in playing around with the numbers.
+I wanted to share my thoughts using a concrete fictional example.
+There is also a simple calculator embedded inside this case study for folks who are interested in playing around with the numbers.

-## Scenario: Newspaper Article Reclassification
+# Concrete scenario: Newspaper Article Reclassification

-Let's use a concrete example.
-In this scenario, we will take on the role of the IT department in a large online newspaper.
-A new requirement has been prioritized for the development team which requires manual data entry.
+In this fictional scenario, we will take on the role of the software engineering department of a large online newspaper.
+We have just received a request for a new feature which requires manual data entry on an ongoing basis.

-### The new requirement: Filter by Category
+I will first describe this new feature request.
+Then, I will show how this task could be completed by humans; and then show how we can write code to complete this task, and finally compare the two approaches side by side.

+## "Filter by Category" is a new feature request

-The newspaper's Product and Design teams have been hard at work re-designing the newspaper's main customer-facing website, which sees many millions of visitors per month.
+Acme News is a large newspaper company.
+Acme's Product and Design teams have been hard at work re-designing the newspaper's main customer-facing website, which sees many millions of visitors per month.

 Part of the redesign involves a Proof of Concept for a brand new "category" filter.

-This filter will let users rapidly navigate articles using four categories: "Art," "Business," "Culture" and "Entertainment."
+This filter will let users rapidly navigate articles using four categories:

-Users can categorize both old articles from the newspaper's archives as well as new articles that were recently published.
+* Art
+* Business
+* Culture
+* Entertainment

+_(In reality, we could have 100's of categories.
+This is also feasible and does not make a huge difference for the AI.
+In this example, I'm going to keep things simple with just 4 categories)_

-### Analysis of the data
+## Analysis of the data

+This is a **Document Classification** task, which falls under the broader umbrella of Data Classification.
+Other tasks under the Data Classification umbrella include Named Entity Recognition (NER), Sentiment Analysis, and Intent Recognition.

 Looking at the database, we discover approximately 100,000 articles from the past 10 years that we will have to reclassify.